That Won't Keep a Sailor Down

 That Won't Keep a Sailor Down (Das haut einen Seemann doch nicht um) is a 1958 German-Danish comedy-drama film directed by Arthur Maria Rabenalt and starring Karlheinz Böhm, Antje Geerk and Georg Thomalla.
 It was entered into the 1st Moscow International Film Festival.

 Plot

-After returning to Copenhagen, a sailor discovers that his wife has died a few days before shortly after giving birth.
+After returning to Copenhagen, a sailor learns that his wife died a few days ago shortly after giving birth.
 He now tries to bring up the child, with the help of a young woman he has met.